emannotava/flaaffy/README.md

-## flaaffy v.0.6.1
+## SMSAudioTool(SMSAudioTool(Flaaffy v.0.6.1) v.0.6.1)

 ### Summary

-_flaaffy_ is a simple audio toolchain for Super Mario Sunshine.
+_SMSAudioTool(Flaaffy v.0.6.1)_ is a simple audio toolchain for Super Mario Sunshine.
 At its core, it is a runtime library for loading, utilizing, and playing the various audio-related formats of the game.
 There are also a series of tools and utilities to convert and create these formats.

 ### Compiling

-To compile _flaaffy_, you'll need to have the following libraries compiled and/or installed:
+To compile _SMSAudioTool(Flaaffy v.0.6.1)_, you'll need to have the following libraries compiled and/or installed:

 - [arookas library](http://github.com/arookas/arookas)